cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 -   content: The serialized protobuf message representing a config.
 The actual message type is defined in the `cogment.yaml` file in its respective section: `environment:config_type`, `actor_classes:config_type`, and `trial:config_type`.
 Environment config is for use by environments.
 Actor config is for use by actors (each actor class can have a different config type).
-Trial config is for use by controlers.
+Trial config is for use by controllers.

 ### `TrialActor`